 You will want to adjust in a simple, appraiser style grid:

-You have three primary pricing strategies.
-The right choice depends on timing, condition, and your tolerance for appraisal and concession risk.
+You have three primary options: market value list, slight underlist, or aspirational premium — and the right choice depends on your timing, condition, and tolerance for appraisal risk.

 Given that many 2025 sales closed with buyer concessions, you should weigh the net.
 A quick, competitive sale at or slightly under list can beat a high list that sits and demands a later 3 to 6 percent price cut plus credits.
 Also consider buyer psychology.
 Round number pricing at 999,000 captures more search brackets than 1,005,000.
 Finally, compare how your home stacks against nearby Rancho Bernardo and Poway actives, since many Scripps Ranch buyers are cross shopping those areas for schools and commute.